ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 Once you have obtained the SSL certificate for your website, you can configure it on your server and enable it to communicate over port 443, which is the port for HTTPS communication over TCP.

 ### What is an API?
-API stands for application programming interface, which is a set of definitions and protocols for building and integrating application software.
-APIs let your product or service communicate with other products and services without having to know how they’re implemented.
-APIs are sometimes thought of as contracts, with documentation that represents an agreement between parties: If party 1 sends a remote request structured a particular way, this is how party 2’s software will respond.
+API stands for Application Programming Interface, which is a set of definitions and protocols for building and integrating application software.
+APIs let your product or service communicate with other products and services without having to know how they're implemented.
+APIs are sometimes thought of as contracts, with documentation that represents an agreement between parties: If party 1 sends a remote request structured a particular way, this is how party 2's software will respond.

 When you are developing a server, you will be developing an API that enables the frontend to communicate with your server without necessarily knowing the implementation details on your server.
 The most popular API architecture is the REST API.